Wednesday, March 19, 2025

 Poirot is drawn to a case of the murder of a poor housekeeper who was apparently murdered by her lodger, and the young man was subsequently sentenced to death for it.
 However, even at the 11th hour, Poirot begins to investigate.

 2. The Energetic Young Woman.
-Sarah Smart is the friend of the accused young man, James Bentley.
+Maude Williams is the friend of the accused young man, James Bentley.
 She works in a real estate office in a neighboring town.

 4. The Temptrix.
-Eve Carpenter used to be an exotic dancer at the Cactus Club in Soho.
+Eve Carpenter used to be an exotic dancer at the Cactus Club in Soho while she was married to a common laborer in impoverished circumstance.
+But now is married to an aspiring politician.
 "And did you go to Mrs Upward?
 Eve: "Why in the hell should I?
 Damn dreary old woman"

 5. The Young Specialist.